Guides

 Use an External Microphone

-AudioBuilt-in laptop microphones pick up fan noise, keyboard clicks, and room echo.
-Even an inexpensive USB microphone or a pair of wired earbuds with a mic will dramatically improve your audio clarity.
-Good audio is often more important than good video.
+Built-in laptop microphones pick up fan noise, keyboard clicks, and room echo.
+Even an inexpensive USB microphone or wired earbuds with a mic will dramatically improve your audio clarity.
+Good audio matters more than good visuals.

 Record in a Quiet Environment

-AudioBackground noise is the most common audio problem in screen recordings.
+Background noise is the most common audio problem in videos.
 Close windows, turn off fans, and let others know you are recording.
 If you cannot control the environment, speak closer to your microphone so your voice is louder relative to the background.

 Test Audio Levels Before the Full Recording

-AudioDo a 10-second test recording and play it back.
-Check that your microphone is picking up your voice clearly and that system audio (if needed) is at the right volume.
-Fixing audio issues after recording is extremely difficult.
+Do a 10-second test recording and play it back before committing to a full take.
+Check that your microphone is picking up your voice clearly.
+Fixing audio issues after editing is painful - catching them before saves a lot of time.

 Quality